 - Choose pants over jeans as Europeans love to dress smart casual

 Pro tip: You’ll want to pack with packing cubes.
 They’re super helpful when trying to arrange your piles inside your luggage and they pop easily into your hotel drawers and keep your items organized.

 First things first, check the forecast for Italy Weather so you can be covered on all bases.
-When you ready to start pulling items have an area designated for piles so you can clearly see what you’ve already pulled.
+When you are ready to start pulling items have an area designated for piles so you can clearly see what you’ve already pulled.
 In order to blend in with the Italian locals try to dress smart casual.
 Limit the jeans and sneakers and opt for trousers and ballet flats instead.
-Do note I left the basics such as underwear and socks out of this because if you don’t pack that on your own then that’s on you boo.
-After that, you are ready to start putting together your packing list!
+Do note I left the basics such as underwear and socks out of this list.
+After that, you are ready to start putting together your Italy packing list!

 It’s still a bit chilly in Italy from April-June so keep that in mind when packing and remember to bring layers.

 - A solid leather jacket: I’ve had this one for years and I can attest to it being worth every penny.

 - 1 pair of stylish jeans: this pair is my favorite and so flattering!

 - pair with a white tee and jacket for dinner

 - 2 sweaters